Wine Room & Cellar Design & Install

 Yes.
 A finished basement is the most common location.
 We carve out the space with a vapor-barriered envelope so the cellar stays cold and humidified without damaging the surrounding finished area.
 Condenser is routed to an HVAC closet or outside.

-Bergen Restoration is a registered New Jersey Home Improvement Contractor (NJHIC# 13VH08865500) with commercial general liability and workers' compensation coverage; documentation available on request.
+Yes.
+Bergen Restoration is a registered New Jersey Home Improvement Contractor (NJHIC# 13VH08865500) with commercial general liability and workers' compensation coverage.
+Documentation is available on request, and homeowners should verify credentials before hiring any contractor.

 Get Your Estimate

-Reach us by phone or email and tell us about your wine cellar project.
-We will follow up with the next best step for your yard.
+Reach us by phone or email and tell us about your wine room & cellar project.
+We will follow up with the next best step for your home.

 Let's Talk About Your Project